Hoffa (film): Production

-In 1982, George Barrie hired Robin Moore to write a screenplay for a biopic called The Jimmy Hoffa Story for GB Pictures International, with Hoffa's attorney Frank Ragnaro serving as a script consultant.
-The screenplay was later retitled Hoffa and filming was originally projected to commence in the spring of 1984, but no progress occurred.
+In 1982, George Barrie hired Robin Moore to write a screenplay for a biopic called The Jimmy Hoffa Story for GB Pictures International, with Jimmy Hoffa's attorney Frank Ragano serving as a script consultant.
+The screenplay was later retitled Hoffa and filming was originally projected to commence in the spring of 1984 but no progress occurred.
 In 1989 Joe Isgro, Edward R. Pressman, and Chaldecot Chubb purchased the rights to Moore's screenplay and hired David Mamet to rewrite it for $1 million.
-Pressman considered Barry Levinson, Oliver Stone, and John McTiernan to direct the film.
+Pressman considered Barry Levinson, Oliver Stone and John McTiernan to direct the film.
 Levinson was the frontrunner but chose to decline after Mamet refused to make script changes.
 Pressman hired Danny DeVito to direct in April 1990.
-Jack Nicholson was hired to play Hoffa after Kevin Spacey, Al Pacino, and Robert De Niro also auditioned.
-Both Pacino and De Niro would star in the 2019 Martin Scorsese film The Irishman, with the former playing Hoffa.
+Jack Nicholson was hired to play Hoffa after Kevin Spacey, Al Pacino and Robert De Niro also auditioned.
+Pacino and De Niro subsequently co-starred in the 2019 Martin Scorsese film The Irishman, with the former playing Hoffa.
 DeVito secured a $50 million budget for the film by forgoing his salary and signing as co-guarantor for the film.
-Production was originally set to begin in Washington D.C. in January 1992 but was delayed because of Nicholson and DeVito's commitments to other films.
-It would ultimately last between February and June 1992 in Pittsburgh, Detroit, Chicago, and soundstages in Los Angeles.
-Carnegie Mellon University, Cobo Arena, the Detroit Produce Terminal, the Detroit Public Library, the Detroit News staff room, the Ambassador Hotel, and the Spiegel Office Building were used as shooting locations.
+Production was originally set to begin in Washington, D.C. in January 1992 but was delayed because of Nicholson and DeVito's commitments to A Few Good Men and Batman Returns, respectively.
+It would ultimately last between February and June 1992 in Pittsburgh, Detroit, Chicago and soundstages in Los Angeles.
+Carnegie Mellon University, Gateway Center (Pittsburgh), Cobo Arena, the Detroit Produce Terminal, the Detroit Public Library, the Detroit News staff room, the Ambassador Hotel and the Spiegel Office Building were used as shooting locations.

 The film sparked controversy before its release, when DeVito made a statement that he saw Hoffa as a hero.
 The film was made without the Hoffa's family permission.
 Hoffa's son, James P. Hoffa, despite praising the film for its heroic portrayal of his father, was critical of his portrayal as "an angry bear."
 The film's portrayal of Hoffa's disappearance bears little resemblance to the actual events of July 30, 1975.
 Rather than traveling to an isolated diner with a bodyguard as shown in the movie, Hoffa's last known sighting was at the Machus Red Fox, an upscale restaurant next to a shopping center in the affluent Detroit, Michigan suburb of Bloomfield Hills, where he had arranged a meeting with Tony Provenzano and Tony Giacalone.
-The location of the murder is unknown, but any violence in the parking lot would have attracted attention from potential witnesses and left evidence that could have been used by police.
+The location of the murder is unknown but any violence in the parking lot would have attracted attention from potential witnesses and left evidence that could have been used by police.
 Hoffa's car was also found abandoned at the restaurant after his disappearance.